-Here are three great resources for checking out the price of cars in Australia.
+Here are some great resources for checking out the price of cars in Australia.
 The first one is the big one; it’s where both private sellers and dealers can advertise their cars for sale online.

-Other options to search for second hand cars, in fact all…
+Here are some other options to search for second hand cars, in fact all…

 Second Hand Stuff

-So, it’s all down to Woolies then, from bakery to toiletries, click below to find out the prices for your grocery shopping…
+So click below to find out the prices for your grocery shopping…

 This is a difficult one, because there is gas, electricity, water and telephony as well as rates.
 Prices vary from state to state too and with eight states there would be a lot of links.